-By separating CD4+ and CD8+ T cells from peripheral blood mononuclear cells (PBMCs) of SSc patients and using whole-genome DNA methylation chip and MethylTarget sequencing, we show here that SSc has its special whole-genomic DNA methylation pattern.
-GO analysis of hypomethylation CpG sites in CD4+ and/or CD8+ T cells of SSc shows here that there has a significant enrichment in type I interferon (IFN)-associated signaling pathway and genes, such as EIF2AK2, IFI44L, MX1, IFITM1 and the stratification analysis of SSc to do so, as well.
+By separating CD4+ and CD8+ T cells from peripheral blood mononuclear cells (PBMCs) of SSc patients and using whole-genome DNA methylation chip and MethylTarget sequencing, we show that SSc has its special whole-genomic DNA methylation pattern.
+GO analysis of hypomethylation CpG sites in CD4+ and/or CD8+ T cells of SSc showsthat there has a significant enrichment in type I interferon (IFN)-associated signaling pathway and genes, such as EIF2AK2, IFI44L, MX1, IFITM1 and the stratification analysis of SSc to do so, as well.
 We then focus on type I IFN-associated genes and find that there have significant increases with IFN-α and -β in the serum of SSc patients, which lead to DNA hypomethylation alterations and up-regulated expression of type I IFN-associated genes.
-With IFN-α and -β stimulus, T cells shift towards immune suppression as of Treg and release more TGF-β, a most robust pro-fibrotic cytokine, which trigger the development of SSc and its fibrogenesis.
-These data suggest the global hypomethylation of type I IFN-associated genes contribute to the pathogenesis of SSc and targeting type I IFN-associated genes might be the novel therapeutic approaches to treat SSc and its fibrosis.
+With IFN-α and -β stimulus, T cells shift towards proinflammation as Th17 and immune suppression as of Treg, which trigger the development of SSc and its fibrogenesis.
+These data suggest the global hypomethylation of type I IFN-associated genes contribute to the pathogenesis of SSc and targeting type I IFN-associated genes and T cells might be the novel therapeutic approaches to treat SSc and its fibrosis.

 Materials and methods